infrasonar/docs/docs/documentation/introduction/contact_us.md

 ## Availability

-We are a European company based in the Netherlands.
+We are a European company based in the Netherlands.<br>
-Our general availability is from Monday to Friday between 08:00 and 17:00 (CET).
+Our general availability is from Monday to Friday between 08:00 :clock8: and 17:00 :clock5: (CET)[^1].

-_Different times are possible by appointment._
+[^1]: Different times are possible by appointment.

 ## Services